nounsDAO/nouns-monorepo/README.md

 ### punks-contracts

-The [punks contracts](packages/punks-contracts) is the suite of Solidity contracts powering Punks DAO.
+The [punks contracts](packages/punks-contracts) is the suite of Solidity contracts powering Punkers DAO.

 ### punks-sdk